nblong00/MemoryGame/README.md

 # MemoryGame

-Two scripts use to run a memory-matching game.
-Scripts were created on 5/10/2025 originally using a tutorial created by Treehouse.com
+Scripts used to run a memory-matching game.
+Scripts were originally created on 5/10/2025 following learning from Treehouse.com